Zviad Gamsakhurdia: Rise to power

 The progress of democratic reforms was accelerated and led to Soviet Georgia's first democratic multiparty elections, held on 28 October 1990.
 On 11–13 March 1990, during the meetings of pro-independence opposition parties of the Soviet Georgia in the Tbilisi Philharmonic Hotel in order to establish the "coordinating council", a split became evident in the pro-independence opposition, with two groups having different visions for the path towards independence.
 Gamsakhurdia and his followers argued that opposition had to come to power first through winning official elections to the Supreme Soviet and then declare independence through peaceful means, using existing legal procedures.
 Meanwhile, the second faction, led by Giorgi Chanturia's National Democratic Party and Irakli Tsereteli's National Independence Party, argued that Georgia needed to "win freedom before achieving independence".
 They argued for electing an alternative representative body and boycotting the official elections, claiming that taking part in the official elections would only serve to "legitimize the colonial status of Georgia within the Soviet system".
 In April, Gamsakhurdia's Helsinki Union left the forum and joined by the Monarchist Party, the Saint Ilya the Just Society, the Merab Kostava Society and other opposition groups, it established the "Round Table — Free Georgia" ("Mrgvali Magida — Tavisupali Sakartvelo") coalition.
 Led by Gamsakhurdia, the coalition argued for a peaceful transition, citing the example of Baltic republics.
 A second faction meanwhile set its own alternative elections for the "National Congress", which it imagined as a "transitional legislative body" of national liberation movement to achieve independence.
 However, with the absence of Round Table and later withdrawal of People's Front party, its claims on being an alternative legislative body representing "the will of the Georgian people" was undermined.
+(Note: "On March 11–13, 1990, opposition parties held a congress of the National Forum in the Tbilisi Philharmonic Hall in order to establish the Coordinating Council of the National Liberation Movement.
+Following the congress, the Movement split into two groups that had different visions of Georgia's path to independence.
+Zviad Gamsakhrudia's supporters believed they had to come to power first and then win independence through peaceful means, while the National Congress argued it was more reasonable to win freedom before achieving independence.
+The debate between the two groups moved to the streets and grew into heated arguments.
+On October 28, 1990 the National Liberation Movement won the majority in the Supreme Soviet of the Georgian SSR, and one of its leaders, Zviad Gamsakhurdia, was elected its Chairman (Jones, 2013).
+In that capacity, he aimed to use legal procedure to restore Georgia's independence.")
+Two of the best-known radical groups, the National Democratic Party of Georgia led by Gia Tchanturia and the Party for the National Independence of Georgia headed by Irakli Tsereteli, continued to oppose all "official " institutions including any manifestation of a Supreme Soviet.
+In early 1990 they urged the selection of a completely new representative body, the National Congress, and to boycott the elections.
+The justification for this decision was that to participate under existing conditions would be inherently unfair and would only serve to legitimize a continuation of what they described as the "colonial status" of Georgia within the Soviet system.
+Most other political groups, however, including more moderate political organizations such as the Rustaveli Society and the Popular Front as well as Gamsakhurdia's organizations, did not participate in the National Congress elections and concentrated instead on gaining control of the Supreme Soviet (see below).
+The elections, with a turnout that was probably below the minimum set by the organizers, created a body that was dominated by Tsereteli and Tchanturia."